6 Summer 2019 Sci-Fi Movies That’ll Blow Your Mind A Little Bit

 This sequel to the 2014 iteration of Godzilla throws a bit of mythology into the monster movie genre.
 As Vera Farmiga's character Emma Russell explains in the trailer, Godzilla and his fellow monsters, Mothra, Radan, and King Ghidorah, are the original inhabitants of the Earth, the Titans of mythology.
-The movie, which looks pretty epic, also features an amazing cast, including Ron Livingston, Millie Bobby Brown, Ken Watanabe, Charles Dance, Bradley Whitford, and Zhang Ziyi.
+The movie, which looks pretty epic, also features an amazing cast, including Kyle Chandler, Millie Bobby Brown, Ken Watanabe, Charles Dance, Bradley Whitford, and Zhang Ziyi.

 In theaters May 31.

 Game of Thrones star Sophie Turner takes the lead as Jean Grey in the latest movie in the X-Men franchise.
 This one follows the origin story of Dark Phoenix, an alternate identity that Jean embodies when her powers become overwhelming.
 The story looks like it's embracing an examination of female rage and the results of emotional suppression that make for a potentially high-key feminist superhero flick.